-St. Peter’s High School is a co-educational secondary school serving students in Richland, Crawford, Ashland, Morrow, and Knox Counties.
+St. Peter’s High School is a coeducational secondary school located in Mansfield, Ohio, serving students in Richland, Crawford, Ashland, Morrow, and Knox Counties.

 St. Peter’s High School assists students as they grow into mature and responsible Christians.
 The school organizes and implements activities which focus on spiritual values through: